HMaker/python-cdp/docs/api/autofill.rst

 to.
 For more information, see
 :ref:`Getting Started: Commands <getting-started-commands>`.

-.. autofunction:: disable

-.. autofunction:: dismiss_dialog

-.. autofunction:: enable

-.. autofunction:: reset_cooldown
+.. autofunction:: set_addresses

-.. autofunction:: select_account
+.. autofunction:: trigger

 Events
 ------

-Generally, you do not need to instantiate CDP events yourself.
-Instead, the API creates events for you and then you use the event's attributes.

-.. autoclass:: DialogShown
-      :members:
-      :undoc-members:
-      :exclude-members: from_json, to_json
+*There are no events in this module.*